Tamás Gruborovics

 Tamás Gruborovics (born 3 July 1984) is a Hungarian football coach and a former player.
+He is currently mental coach of HJK Helsinki.

 He formerly played for MP, KuPS, FC KooTeePee and JJK Jyväskylä.
 During the 2010 season, he was his team's best goalscorer with 10 goals playing for IFK Mariehamn 2009–2010.

 On 17 November 2010 he signed a two-year contract with JJK.

 His father, Tibor, played six seasons for MP between 1989-1995 and made 177 appearances for the Mikkeli-based club.

 In 2011 it was revealed that Gruborovics does not actually hold a Finnish passport despite being raised there and living there since child.
 He has since declared his interest in playing for the Hungary national team.